 Now the amount of goals I choose differs each year, and should for you too.
 The most I've ever done was 17(!) versus the average which is around 5 to 7.

 It really depends on other things happening in your life including work, school, family and friends.
-If you know your going to have more free time the more you can accomplish.
+If you know you're going to have more free time the more you can accomplish.

 If this is your first time working on goals, I suggest picking one or two and focusing solely on them.
 You can build up to more goals over time.